Glow plugs for RC model aircraft.

 While the oil is present to provide the necessary lubrication inside the engine, it is mainly the methanol and to a lesser extent the nitromethane that provide the combustible mixture that keeps your glow engine running.
 And like any internal combustion engine, that mixture needs a source of ignition.
 In a real-life petrol car engine that source comes from the spark plug; in an rc model glow engine that source comes from the glow plug.

 But whereas a spark plug produces a spark that occurs repeatedly and very rapidly, a model engine glow plug provides a continuous heat via a fine platinum alloy filament glowing red hot.
 It's this hot glow that ignites the fuel/air mixture inside the combustion chamber of the engine.

 The hot glow is maintained by two things - firstly there is a catalytic reaction between the methanol vapour and the platinum filament which results in the filament heating, and secondly the heat from the explosion of the fuel/air mixture within the combustion chamber.

 Unlike an automotive spark plug that needs a constant supply of high voltage electricity from the coil to repeatedly produce a spark, a glow plug only needs an initial supply of electricity from a glow plug igniter (shown right).

-This source of power, typically 1.5V, heats the filament of the plug to glow red hot and once the engine is running it is then the heat within the combustion chamber, and the reaction with the methanol, that keeps the filament glowing red hot.
+This source of power, typically 1.5V, heats the filament of the plug to glow red hot and once the engine is running it is then the heat and chemical reaction within the combustion chamber that keeps the filament glowing red hot.